 In 1991, Patrick Craddock wanted a period-correct reproduction Masonic apron to use while participating in American Civil War living history programs.
 He found very few who understood what he was looking for and no one who offered such a product for sale.
 He began researching what Masonic aprons looked like during the mid-nineteenth century and decided to make one himself - even though he had never picked up a paint brush.
 From that, the seeds of what would become The Craftsman’s Apron were planted.
 It took less than a month for Brethren to start asking Patrick to make unique aprons for them, too.

 Throughout the early 1990’s to 2009, Patrick produced aprons in the evenings and on weekends as a sideline business.
 From a hobby born of necessity, The Craftsman's Apron has become the foremost purveyor of quality Masonic regalia in North America.
-Today our aprons are worn in twenty-seven States and two foreign countries.
-In addition to our aprons we have increased our product line to include custom ties, Lodge banners, cuff links, t-shirts, officer jewels and collars.
+Today our aprons are worn in thirty-five States and five foreign countries.
+In addition to our aprons we have increased our product line to include custom ties, Lodge banners, cuff links, officer jewels, and collars.